freebeiro/mcp-cli/CHAT_SUMMARY.md

 The project uses Python 3.12.3 and Node.js 20.10.0, with a mix of Python packages and Node.js tools.
 Your immediate focus should be on debugging server initialization timeouts and resolving package dependency issues that are currently blocking progress.

+## 📋 Critical Development Guidelines
+1. Documentation & Updates
+   - **REQUIRED**: All new meaningful changes MUST be documented in this summary
+   - Keep the summary organized and up-to-date
+   - Document both technical changes and process improvements
+   - Update summary before closing any development session

+2. Testing Requirements
+   - **MANDATORY**: Every new implementation MUST have corresponding tests
+   - Tests should cover both success and error cases
+   - Integration tests required for multi-component features
+   - No code merges without passing tests

+3. Git Workflow
+   - **REQUIRED**: Each new implementation MUST be in its own feature branch
+   - No direct commits to main branch
+   - Push only after ALL tests pass successfully
+   - Use meaningful commit messages following conventional commits
+   - Create PR for review before merging

+4. Configuration Management
+   - **CRITICAL**: `server_config.json` is for external tools - DO NOT MODIFY
+   - Use `server_config.json.example` for template
+   - All sensitive data MUST be in environment variables
+   - Keep external tool configurations separate from application code

 Below you will find all the necessary details about the project structure, current status, and specific tasks that need attention.
 Use this information to understand the context and continue development effectively.

 ---